|

 pin for visiting Turkey during Ramadan

-Is visiting this Country during Ramadan a good idea?
+Is visiting during Ramadan a good idea?

 This is a question you will have to answer for yourself.
 It really depends on what you hope to get out of your trip to Turkey.
 Here are a few things to consider: